I’ll rather spend on a strip club than support the Church of Pentecost – Criss Waddle

 Ghanaian musician cum businessman, Criss Waddle, has taken to social media with a list of reasons why he will never lend a helping hand to the Church of Pentecost.

-According to the AMG boss, that particular branch of the church is one establishment he would never support and this is as a result of some ill-treatment they meted out to him and his family sometime back.
+According to the AMG boss, the Pentecost church is one establishment he would never support and this is a result of some ill-treatment they meted out to him and his family sometime back.

 Unclear what necessitated the rants, Criss Waddle, in a Snapchat post recalled an instance where the Pentecost Church’s Tema Community 5 branch, blatantly refused to offer them assistance when they had nowhere to lay their heads.